ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

         "uri": "https://server.example.com/continue",
         "wait": 30
     },
-    "access_token": ...
+    "access_token": {
+        "value": "RP1LT0-OS9M2P_R64TB",
+        "key": false,
+        "resources": [
+            "read", "write"
+        ]
     }
+}
 ~~~

-This allows the RC to make an eventual continuation call.
-The RC realizes that it no longer needs
+This `continue` field allows the RC to make an eventual continuation call.
+In the future,
+the RC realizes that it no longer needs
 "write" access and therefore modifies its ongoing request, here asking for just "read" access
 instead of both "read" and "write" as before.